MSCI-245-342/hw-goodbooks/hw-instructions.md

 #### Migrations and Production and "Starting Over"

 Once we've deployed our system to production (Heroku), and a customer has started using the system, the production database will have real customer data in it.
-We cannot simply rollback migrations on the production server, nor can we simply delete the database and and start over.
+We cannot simply rollback migrations on the production server, nor can we simply delete the database and start over.

 In production, if we want to change an existing and in-use database, we write additional migrations to modify the database in a manner to not lose data.
 The [course texbook](http://www.saasbook.info/) describes how this is done in Section 12.4, "Releases and Feature Flags".